-Next, you need to allow someone to hold you accountable for keeping to your commitment to yourself… or if they are on a similar journey, there’s nothing at all wrong with a friendly competition!
-Remember, this is what you want, and you’re worth it!
-Meanwhile, don’t beat yourself up if you stumble: that just makes you feel less motivated!
-It’s better to just nudge yourself back onto track and build up your momentum again!
-Start talking positively to everyone about how far you’ve come, and what you’re doing next to keep going!
+Next, find someone to hold you accountable for keeping your commitment to yourself… or if they are on a similar journey, there’s nothing wrong with a little friendly competition!
+Remember, this is what you want and you’re worth it!
+Also, don’t beat yourself up if you stumble, that just makes you feel less motivated.
+It’s better to just nudge yourself back on track and build up your momentum again.
+Start talking positively to everyone about how far you’ve come, and what you’re doing next to keep going.

 Another thing to remember is to not compare yourself to other people.
-Listen, your success story is yours, and you own it.
+Your success story is yours —own it.
 Don’t compare yourself with others or against people in magazines.
-Instead, look to see how far you have already come in your journey.
+Instead, look at how far you have already come in your journey.
 Look at yourself in the mirror and congratulate yourself on your running tab of success – you can say, ‘I lost that many pounds in just that many days?’
 Give yourself credit when you accomplish a goal.
 Social media or weight loss sites with community pages are great places to share your successes and get support.
 When you feel proud of yourself, you increase your motivation.